williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 28 May 2024
+* "*So let us not be blind to our differences, but let us also direct attention to our common interests and the means by which those differences can be resolved.
+And if we cannot end now our differences, at least we can help make the world safe for diversity.
+For, in the final analysis, our most basic common link is that we all inhabit this small planet.
+We all breathe the same air.
+We all cherish our children’s futures.
+And we are all mortal.*" - JFK<br/><br/>
+*

 ## 23 May 2024
 * Last day serving on the [board of Brf Mimer](https://www.linkedin.com/posts/williammilisic_community-teamwork-gratitude-activity-7199484278903128064-UJB0) after more than 7 years.<br/><br/>